OlanrewajuHammed/LITA_Class_Documentation/README.md

    - Used for data visualization and dashboard creation.

 #### Excel
+Here our facilitator was able to take us through microsoft excel where we were able to navigate data
 ##### Content
 - Foundation of Data
 - Introduction into Microsoft Excel